Lisp-Stat/documentation/content/en/docs/Tasks/data-frame.md

 specifiers, bit masks and predicates.
 The
 [select user manual](/docs/tasks/select/) documents this DSL.

-For some additional examples of selecting columns, see [manipulating columns](#manipulate-columns).
+For some additional examples of selecting columns, see [column operations](#column-operations).

 <!--
 ## Sorting and ordering